 Pain can affect many aspects of a patient's life.
 More than 25% of adults with chronic pain indicate that their pain has had an adverse impact on their employment [10].
+Approximately 75% of individuals with high-impact chronic pain are unemployed [183].
 It is estimated that chronic pain results in costs of \$635 billion annually, including more than \$60 billion in lost productivity alone [11; 32].
 Direct healthcare costs are estimated to be up to \$300 billion [30].
 This is more than the costs of cancer, heart disease, and diabetes combined.
 Pain also affects the emotional and psychologic domains of an individual's life.
 Those who experience chronic pain are at increased risk for a variety of psychiatric problems, including substance abuse, depression, and anxiety.
 For example, patients with migraines are two to four times more likely to have depression than those without migraines [12].
 Migraine also more than doubles the risk of anxiety disorder and agoraphobia or panic disorder and increases the likelihood of alcohol use disorder [13].